 Newell Rubbermaid's new global headquarters building opened in Atlanta in the summer of 2008 – consolidating numerous brands and functions under one roof, enabling greater collaboration and a common culture.

 In 2005, Newell Rubbermaid acquired Dymo, a global leader in on-demand labeling solutions.
-The company expanded its presence in this market with the 2006 purchases of CardScan business card scanners and Mimio interactive whiteboard products along with the 2007 acquisition of postage leader Endicia and its Picture-it-Postage brand.
+The company expanded its presence in this market with the 2006 purchase of CardScan business card scanners and the 2007 acquisition of postage leader Endicia and its Picture-it-Postage brand.

 In 2005, Mark Ketchum was named president and CEO.
 Under his leadership, the company successfully transformed its business model to generate sustainable growth through consumer-driven innovation, branding and marketing.
 The tagline “Brands That Matter™” was added to the company logo to emphasize this change.